HungryHowies/wordpress/README.md

 # wordpress

 This Documentation is basic setup for Wordpress using Let's Encrypt.
+Prerequisite:

 * Ubuntu 22.0.4
-* All updates/Upgrade are completed
+* All updates/Upgrades are completed.
-* Network
+* Network configured.
-* DNS
-*
+* DNS/FQDN is set.

-Before Install WordPress a LAMP stack and secured with TLS/SSL certificates.
+Before Setting up WordPress, LAMP stack steps need to be executed and once completed steps for TLS/SSL certificates need to be install/configured.

 ### Install Install Linux, Apache, MySQL, PHP (LAMP).